prometheus/prometheus/docs/migration.md

     `http://example.com/metrics:80` respectively, add them to your target URLs
   - `agent`
     Instead use the dedicated `--agent` CLI flag.
+  - `auto-gomemlimit`
+    Prometheus v3 will automatically set `GOMEMLIMIT` to match the Linux container memory limit.
+If there is no container limit, or the process is running outside of containers, the system memory total is used.
+To disable this, `--no-auto-gomemlimit` is available.
+  - `auto-gomaxprocs`
+    Prometheus v3 will automatically set `GOMAXPROCS` to match the Linux container CPU quota.
+To disable this, `--no-auto-gomaxprocs` is available.

   Prometheus v3 will log a warning if you continue to pass these to `--enable-feature`.